-Montgomery County's Moderately Priced Dwelling Unit (MPDU) program is believed to be the country's first mandatory, inclusionary zoning law.
-The program was enacted in 1974 with the aim of furthering the objective of providing a full range of housing choices for all incomes, ages, and households.
+Montgomery County's MPDU program is believed to be the country's first mandatory, inclusionary zoning law.
+The program was enacted in 1974 to further the objective of providing a full range of housing choices for all incomes, ages, and households.
 The program is widely recognized as the preeminent inclusionary zoning program in the country due to its success in both program longevity and production of units.

-Montgomery County's Department of Housing and Community Affairs largely deals with the implementation and operation of the MPDU program, but the Planning Department and Planning Board have an important role to play in the program through the land use and zoning approvals of new construction development, in the preliminary plan and/or site plan process, and through master plan recommendations.
+Montgomery County's Department of Housing and Community Affairs (DHCA) largely implements and operates the MPDU program.
+Still, the Planning Department and Planning Board have an important role to play in the program through the land use and zoning approvals of new construction development, in the preliminary plan and site plan process, and through master plan recommendations.

-As will be discussed below, the MPDU rental and sales programs are run completely differently.
+As will be discussed below, the MPDU rental and sales programs are run differently.
 Rental rates are set based on income level, administered by the leasing offices, and require annual recertification by tenants for the life of their tenancy.
-Sales prices are based on construction costs, and so maintain a deeper affordability (down to 50 percent AMI for some units), administered by the MPDU office, and once purchased do not require any future income level certification.
+Sales prices are based on construction costs, and so maintain deeper affordability (as low as 50% AMI for some units), administered by the MPDU office, and once purchased do not require any future income level certification.